Professional Development Services

 Too Good for Drugs Facilitator Training

 TGFD is a school-based prevention program designed to reduce the risk factors and enhance the protective factors related to alcohol, tobacco, and other drug use among students.
 Participants will gain hands-on experience with the core curriculum while acquiring essential prevention education teaching strategies.
-The training will familiarize participants with the research, theory, and concepts behind the program and provide an opportunity for facilitation practice.
+The training will familiarize participants with the program's research, theory, and concepts and provide an opportunity for facilitation practice.
 This training is designed to prepare facilitators to implement the Too Good for Drugs (TGFD) Program successfully and with fidelity within a classroom setting.
 The Too Good for Drugs Program has a developmentally appropriate and separate curriculum for grades K-12; however, training is only provided for the SUPP-approved implementation for 4th and 5th grades, Middle School, and High School.

 See below for upcoming dates.